Arduino-IRremote/Arduino-IRremote/README.md

 2. Download the latest release.
 3. Extract the zip file
 4. Move the "IRremote" folder that has been extracted to your libraries directory.
+5. Make sure to delete Arduino_Root/libraries/RobotIRRemote.
+Where Arduino_Root refers to the install directory of Arduino.
+The library RobotIRRemote has similar definitions to IRremote and causes errors.

 ## Usage
 - TODO (Check examples for now)